alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/visual-studio-2008-designer-hangs.md

 ---
 This morning, while I was playing with uninstalling office 2010 beta and reinstalling office 2010 RTM I was working, as usually, on a web application.

-I opened an aspx file, then click the *Designer* button, and Visual Studio 2008 hangsâ€¦.I waited a couple of minutes, then I terminated it.
+I opened an aspx file, then click the *Designer* button, and Visual Studio 2008 hangs...I waited a couple of minutes, then I terminated it.
 I verified and VS2008 is hanging every time I try to open a webform in design mode, going to Tools-&gt;Options-&gt;HTML Designer-&gt;Css Styling, I have the very same problem, VS2008 completely freezed, and I need to terminate it from task manager.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb17.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image17.png)

 The problem should be related to office, because the only difference from yesterday is that I've uninstalled and reinstalled office.
-Moreover when the VS hangs, it does not use processor time, and seems that it is waiting form another external componentâ€¦. guess whatâ€¦
+Moreover when the VS hangs, it does not use processor time, and seems that it is waiting form another external component... guess what...

 I begin investigating to see if some other person has the same problem, and I found [this link](http://forums.asp.net/t/1231941.aspx).
 In the end odlouhy tells that he see a setup.exe program running whenever he tried to opened the designer, so I fired again VS and task manager, goes to CSS Styling menu and I verified that a setup.exe process immediately opens up.
 This confirms my suspicions, probably VS is launching that setup.exe program and waits for it to finish doing something.